mlanett/tpe-agent/PUBLISHING.md

 gpg --keyserver keyserver.ubuntu.com --recv-keys YOUR_KEY_ID
 ```

-**Note**: Keyserver propagation can take several minutes to hours.
+Note: Keyserver propagation can take several minutes to hours.
 Wait for the upload to propagate before publishing.

 ### 3. Configure Secrets